 - Setu Bandhasana

 The Uttanasana or Standing Forward Bend, as it is called, is known to enhance blood circulation.
-It helps to send a new batch of blood to the head, thereby clearing out blockages and sinuses.
+It helpsin clearing out the sinus passages thereby clearing out blockages and allowing for more complete breathing.
 It invigorates the nervous system and relieves stress and tension.

 To know more about this asana, click here: Uttanasana